Are you hot???

 The trouble is, it’s not clear how well all of those non-contact infrared thermometers work, or even if they’ve been tested for accuracy.
-For home use among your own family, you want to make sure you have something that will give accurate readings, you know?
+For home use among your own family, you want to make sure you have something that will give accurate readings, don’t you?

-Our family has a digital thermometer for oral use, but I always feel leery about getting germs from it when switching from mouth to mouth, even after wiping it off.
-In fact, a medical expert pointed out in this article that “People do not usually clean thermometers well, so any version that requires temperature readings from the… mouth is more likely to carry infection from previous uses.”
+Our family has a digital thermometer for oral use, but I always feel leery about getting germs from it, even after wiping it off.
+In fact, a medical expert stated, “People do not usually clean thermometers well, so any version that requires temperature readings from the… mouth is more likely to carry infection from previous uses.”

-We also have two digital ear thermometers, which were rather expensive when they first came out, but I was never satisfied with them.
-One of them always read a little high and the other one always read a little low.
+We also have two digital ear thermometers, but even though they were expensive I was never satisfied with them.
+One always read a little high and the other one always read a little low.
 Plus you have to buy plastic probe covers and stick it in people’s ears with perfect aim down the ear canal to get a good reading.
 With the coronavirus pandemic, I wanted to get something that was not only accurate, but quick and easy to use.

 So I was searching for the latest infrared thermometers on Amazon, and I couldn’t believe how many of them were made in China.
 I thought, can’t Americans even make a thermometer?
-A lot of the reviews were saying they were inaccurate, too.
+A lot of the reviews were saying they’re inaccurate, too.

-Most of them appeared to be copies of the laser temperature guns you can get at Home Depot for measuring room surface temperatures (and which say “Not Intended for Testing Human Temperature”).
-So I bet they only measure the surface temperature of your forehead.
-It seems to me that a thermometer for measuring body temperature should be designed a little differently than a construction tool!
+Most of them appeared to be copies of the laser temperature guns you get at Home Depot for measuring room surface temperatures (and which say “Not Intended for Testing Human Temperature”).
+So I bet they only measure the surface temperature of your forehead, not your core body temperature.
+It just seems to me that a medical instrument should be designed a little differently than a construction tool!
+Looks like the only difference between them is the color:

-I was about to give up when I found the perfect one!
-The Exergen Temporal Scanner!
-It’s basically a forehead thermometer that measures the infrared energy emitted from the temporal artery, which is just under the surface of the skin, so it’s directly measuring the core body temperature.
-You can’t get much more accurate than that!
+I was about to give up on finding the perfect thermometer when I came across the Exergen Temporal Scanner!
+It’s a forehead thermometer that measures the infrared energy emitted from the temporal artery, which is just beneath the surface of the skin.
+Basically, it’s measuring the temperature of the blood flowing directly from the heart, which of course is right in the middle of the body.
+You can’t get much a more accurate core temperature than that!

-I’m not the only one who likes Exergen.
+I’m not the only one who likes the Exergen Temporal Scanner infrared thermometer.
 New York Magazine recently asked nearly 50 physicians, nurses, and pharmacists about what medical essentials they recommend for their own families.
 Exergen was rated the #1 thermometer for its accuracy, quick ease of use, and non-invasiveness.

 - Easy to use